crunchiness/airgradient-collector/README.md

 # airgradient-collector

-Polls the AirGradient cloud API every minute and stores measurements in PostgreSQL.
+A self-hosted collector for [AirGradient](https://www.airgradient.com/) air quality sensors written in Haskell (why not?).
+It polls the AirGradient cloud API every minute and stores measurements in your own PostgreSQL database.

+AirGradient's dashboard only provides granular historical data for the past 6 months without a paid subscription.
+Running this collector gives you full, permanent access to your own data — query it however you like, keep it as long as you want.

 ## Configuration

+Your API key can be found in the [AirGradient dashboard](https://app.airgradient.com/settings/place?tab=2) under General Settings → Connectivity.

 Copy `.env.example` to `.env` and fill in your values: